Into vs. In To

 Thank you

-The word numb is an adjective, therefore I recommend using the word numbness.
+The word numb is an adjective, therefore we recommend using the word numbness.
 Also, the word in is unnecessary.
 You could either write “His mind slowly faded to numbness” or “. . . to a state of numbness.”

 Thank you for these Grammar tips.
 They are helpful and add to my knowledge.